Aus Taylor: If I Died Tomorrow, I Would Be Satisfied

 032c

 Having collaborated with the likes of Ye, Steve Lacy, Paris Texas, and others on their music videos and live performances, the Baltimore-born Taylor never traditionally studied film.
-Yet his direction—even for short form videos—is suffused with complex narrative and visuals, narrative and visualities that transcend to video art.
+Yet his direction—even for short form videos—is suffused with complex narrative and visuals that transcend to video art.
 And although he doesn’t explicitly describe his work as political, there are often subliminal statements to be found about the state of America, race, or social marginalization.
 His most recent video artwork, which was directed in collaboration with Ye and features sex workers and gang members in LA, looks at class division and societal issues from an artistic vantage point, aesthetically transforming forms of struggle without ever simply surrendering to beauty.

 In the first interview he has ever given, Taylor discusses artwork that can’t be understood, having a social agenda, and why you need to be uncomfortable to produce.